topofocus/active-orient/examples/time_graph/README.md

 * Run "Bundle install" and "Bundle update"
 * customize config/connect.yml

 **or** start a new project

-include the provided gem in the gemfile:
+Include the provided gem in the gemfile:
  ```
 ## change here to the location of ActiveOrient
  gem 'active-orient' , :path => '/home/topo/activeorient'